mehdi-alouane/distroshare/README.md

 Distroshare
 =========================

-This project is brought to you by distroshare.com.
-Distroshare.com is a new site for sharing customized open source operating system distributions.
-Too often do users need to customize open source operating systems, such as Ubuntu, to work correctly on their machines.
-By distributing a custom Ubuntu distro with the kinks worked out for your machine, you would be helping others to run Ubuntu if they have the same machine.

-Distroshare Ubuntu Imager creates an installable Live ISO from an installed Ubuntu or derivative distribution.
+Distroshare creates an installable Live ISO from an installed Ubuntu or derivative distribution.

 It is a bash script, similar to Remastersys and its forks.
 The script is